lincolnminto/fix-ts-references/README.md

 # Fix Typescript References

-***fix-ts-references*** is fix tool created to fix imported TypeScript references in non case-sensitive file-systems.
+***fix-ts-references*** a is fix tool created to fix imported TypeScript references in non case-sensitive file-systems.

 ## Install